simpletrontdip/chakra-ui-vue/packages/chakra-ui-core/src/CCircularProgress/accessibility.md

 # Circular Progress | Accessibility ♿️

-This report is adapted to list the accessiblity features supported by Chakra UI for the `CCircularProgress` component.
+This report is adapted to list the accessibility features supported by Chakra UI for the `CCircularProgress` component.

 ### Description
 The Circular Progress component is used to indicates the progress for both determinate and indeterminate processes.